donghaoren/SwBuilder/README.md

 2. Create templates along with CSS files and Javascript files.

-3. Write the `WebsiteMeta` file to define your webpages.
+3. Write the `SConstruct` file to define your webpages.
    Remember that this is a python file, so feel free to use other python expressions to ease your configuration.

 4. Run `scons` to build your website.